tesserai/iptf/README.md

 # IPTF

-**Please do not share or publicize IPTF yet.
-We're still working on tests, materials and documentation to support a coherent public launch.**

-## A fast, distributed filesystem for TensorFlow models, data, and logs
+## A distributed filesystem for TensorFlow models, data, and logs

 IPTF brings the best parts of [IPFS](https://ipfs.io) into the world of TensorFlow.
 If you're not familiar with IPFS, think of it as a cross between git and BitTorrent: a global peer-to-peer network of machines that provide instant, reliable access to massive datasets.